Lenovo to buy Google's Motorola in China's largest tech deal

 "The smartphone market is super competitive, and to thrive it helps to be all-in when it comes to making mobile devices," Page wrote.
 "This move will enable Google to devote our energy to driving innovation across the Android ecosystem, for the benefit of smartphone users everywhere."

-Lenovo is being advised by Credit Suisse Group while Lazard Ltd advised Google on the transaction.
+Lenovo is being advised by Credit Suisse Group CSGN.VX while Lazard Ltd (LAZ.N) advised Google on the transaction.

 (Writing by Edwin Chan; Editing by Soyoung Kim, Chizu Nomiyama and Leslie Adler)